ArtHitParade

 2016 SOLD for £ 1.56M by Sotheby's

-From 1899 Munch uses the woodcut to republish the Two Human beings.
-Different states allow a more or less figurative vision of the beach, the ocean and the horizon.
+Different states bring a more or less figurative vision of the beach, the ocean and the horizon.
 Hues become softer, expressing both the absence of conflict and the impossibility of communication in that peaceful scene.

 The monotype applied through a stencil is linking the ground between the two characters, highlighting that their separate lives occur in the same place at the same time.
 The rest of the image is printed by three wooden blocks.
 The surroundings have become abstract.